moveit/moveit/moveit_ros_control_interface/README.md

 # Overview

 This package provides plugins of base class `moveit_controller_manager::MoveItControllerManager` and a new plugin base class for `moveit_controller_manager::MoveItControllerHandle` allocators.
-The allocator class is necessary because `moveit_controller_manager::MoveItControllerHandle` needa a name passed to the constructor.
+The allocator class is necessary because `moveit_controller_manager::MoveItControllerHandle` needs a name passed to the constructor.
 Two variantes are provided, `moveit_ros_control_interface::MoveItControllerManager` for interfacing a singe ros_control node and `moveit_ros_control_interface::MoveItMultiControllerManager` for seamless integration with any number of ros_control nodes.